 With an ‘osteoblastic‘ bone metastasis, the bone mineral density actually increases, but this can cause the bones to fracture more easily.
 This requires a little more explanation.
 Breast cancer metastases tend to be lytic when they are untreated, and then they become densely sclerotic as they respond to treatment.

-A CT scan may also be used to check for metastasis to the the lungs or liver.
+A CT scan may also be used to check for metastasis to the lungs or liver.
 A CT scan is essentially an X-ray linked to a computer.
-The breast cancer doctor injects a contrast dye agent into the blood stream and this makes any cancer cells in the liver and chest easier to see.
+The breast cancer doctor injects a contrast dye agent into the bloodstream and this makes any cancer cells in the liver and chest easier to see.

 About those lymph nodes.

 A surgeon will usually take a lymph node biopsy to determine if the breast cancer has spread to the axillary lymph nodes.
 This is not always necessary, however.
 A lymph node biopsy is not usually necessary for DCIS.
 However, for invasive breast cancer, yes, they do need to check the lymph nodes.

 Sometimes, doctors will perform a ‘sentinel node biopsy“, rather than a full lymph node excisional biopsy if the concerns about cancer spread are minimal.
 Cancer cells tend to appear first in the sentinel node before spreading to the other nodes, or other areas of the body.